takuseno/minerva/README.md

 ### :rocket: Powerful Algorithm
-MINERVA is powered by [d3rlpy](https://github.com/takuseno/d3rlpy), a powerful data-driven deep reinforcement learning library for Python, to provide extremely powerful algorithms in an out-of-the-box way.
+MINERVA is powered by [d3rlpy](https://github.com/takuseno/d3rlpy), a powerful offline deep reinforcement learning library for Python, to provide extremely powerful algorithms in an out-of-the-box way.
 The trained policy can be exported as [TorchScript](https://pytorch.org/docs/stable/jit.html) and [ONNX](https://onnx.ai/).